Exploring the Potential of Residual Impurities in Germanium Detectors for Low-Mass Dark Matter Detection: The Property of Electric Dipole States

-These formed excited dipole states and their associated cluster dipole states demonstrate remarkable thermal stability at 5.2 K. Previous in-depth studies~\cite{san,math} have meticulously scrutinized the binding energies of these states in both n-type and p-type detectors.
-Their consistent findings reveal binding energy values falling within the range of 5-8 meV, which is equivalent to 0.005 - 0.008 eV, for both n-type and p-type impurities~\cite{san,math}.
-This low binding energy characteristic suggests that Ge detectors with residual impurities at 5.2 K hold significant potential for applications in the search for low-mass dark matter.
+These formed dipole states and their associated cluster dipole states demonstrate remarkable thermal stability at 5.2 K. Previous in-depth studies~\cite{san,math} have meticulously scrutinized the binding energies of these states in both n-type and p-type detectors.
+Their consistent findings reveal binding energy values falling within the range of 5-8 meV, for both n-type and p-type impurities~\cite{san,math}.
+This low binding energy characteristic suggests that Ge detectors with residual impurities at 5.2 K hold significant potential for applications in the search for MeV-scale DM.

+In summary, our investigation delved into the attributes of electric dipole states produced during the freeze-out process in both n-type and p-type Ge detectors.
+We observed a temperature-dependent variation in the size of these dipole states, which consequently impacts the strength of the associated electric field.
+Importantly, these dipole states exhibit the capacity to capture drifting charges, giving rise to the formation of cluster dipole states.
+Notably, at the temperatures around 5.2 K, these cluster dipole states demonstrate thermal stability~\cite{san,math}.